davidmatthew-ie/weather-map-widget/readme.txt

 * The `units` attribute accepts the following values: bft (beaufort), km/h (kilometers per hour), kt (knots), m/s (meters per second) and mph (miles per hour).
 * The `pressure` attribute can be set to true to display pressure isolines, otherwise the isolines will remain hidden.
 * The `marker` attribute can also be set to true, otherwise it will remain hidden.
+* The `forecast` attribute can be set to true to display the spot forecast, otherwise it will remain hidden.

 Note that in the case of an invalid value, a default value will be used instead.